November 13, 2025 (5mo ago) — last updated April 10, 2026 (21d ago)

 How to navigate this stage

-- Establish rituals: Weekly date nights or shared routines strengthen your identity as a couple.
-Improving how you communicate is crucial — see our piece on how to communicate better in relationships.
+• Establish rituals: Weekly date nights or routines strengthen your identity as a couple.
+Improving communication is crucial — see our communication tips.

 Key insight: Commitment is built in daily choices to prioritize and support one another.